Overview

 Specify camera speed if relevant (e.g., "slow zoom," "quick pan")

-Test with 5 seconds first, then extend duration as needed
+Test with a short clip first, then extend duration as needed

 Use concrete descriptors—"vintage film grain" works better than "vintage look"